Japan and weapons of mass destruction: Wartime program

 A Japanese program to develop nuclear weapons was conducted during World War II.
 Like the German nuclear weapons program, it suffered from an array of problems, and was ultimately unable to progress beyond the laboratory stage before the atomic bombings of Hiroshima and Nagasaki and the Japanese surrender in August 1945.
+The Imperial Japanese Army's fission project in Tokyo at Riken did not formally begin until April 1941 when Takeo Yasuda acted on Army Minister Hideki Tōjō's order to investigate the possibilities of nuclear weapons.
+A second fission project under the Imperial Japanese Navy at Kyoto Imperial University ran from May 1943, until both were terminated on 21 July 1945.